hyperledger-gerrit-archive/fabric-sdk-go/test/performance/pkg/client/channel/README.md

 PASS
 ok  	github.com/hyperledger/fabric-sdk-go/test/performance/pkg/client/channel	529.397s

-#Benchmark data in Tally (using Prometheus report)
+#Benchmark data (using Prometheus report)
 The Channel Client's Execute and Query functions have been amended to collect tally counts and time spent executing these functions.

-In order to support collecting the data, make sure to start the data collector server found in: fabric-sdk-go/test/performance/metrics/server.go

-example of starting a data collector server is found in this benchmark (reference initAndStartMetricsServer() call)
+In order to support collecting the data, make sure to start the data collector server.
+An example of starting a data collector server is found in this benchmark (reference chClient.StartOperationsSystem() call)

 then start the Prometheus Docker container (an example docker compose config file is found at: fabric-sdk-go/test/performance/prometheus
 )

-finally run your sdk client and the perf data will be collected by the prometheus server.
+Finally run your sdk client and the perf data will be collected by the prometheus server.
 Navigate to 127.0.0.1:9095 to view the report.

-Make sure the Go client is running and some channel communication activity has occured with a peer in order to see collected performance data.
+Make sure the Go client is running and some channel communication activity has occurred with a peer in order to see collected performance data.

-for the purpose of this channel client benchmark, once the Prometheus docker container is started, run the benchmark with long enough run times and navigate to the address above to see data being collected (run with -benchtime=300s will show this data on the report as an example)
+For the purpose of this channel client benchmark, once the Prometheus docker container is started, run the benchmark with long enough run times and navigate to the address above to see data being collected (run with -benchtime=300s will show this data on the report as an example)

-If you would like to collect perf data into your version of Prometheus server (example dedicated performance environment), make sure to add metrics calls using the 'metrics' packgage in this sdk
+If you would like to collect perf data into your version of Prometheus server (example dedicated performance environment), make sure to create new metrics instances and register them the same way as in the channel client package. ie look at: "github.com/hyperledger/fabric-sdk-go/pkg/client/channel/chclientrun.go" to see how ClientMetrics is created and metrics added in the code.
-ie: "github.com/hyperledger/fabric-sdk-go/test/performance/metrics"
+"github.com/hyperledger/fabric-sdk-go/pkg/client/channel/metrics.go" creates metrics structures to be used in the file above.

+currently, only channel client is configured with performance metrics (and operations system like Fabric).
-for an example usage on how to setup data collection in your client application, see: fabric-sdk-go/pkg/client/channel/chclient.go
+To setup data collection in your client application, see this file for more details: fabric-sdk-go/pkg/client/channel/chclient.go

+The file fabric-sdk-go/test/performance/pkg/client/channel/chclient_fixture_test.go is loading metrics configs from the file referenced in `configPath` variable.

 #Benchmark CPU & Memory performance analysis
     In order to generate profiling data for the chClient benchmark, the go test command can be extended to generate these.